Rakeshpatel87p/react-timerOrg/README.md

-React Timer Application User Statistic Dashboard so participants can see how they spend their time.
+React Timer Application User Statistic Dashboard so participants can see how they spend their ti

 Tech Used: React, Redux, Thunk, Chart.js, Firebase.